LIT-Protocol/vincent-smart-account-signer/README.md

 - A ZeroDev project (for bundler and paymaster)
 - An Alchemy account (for RPC access)
 - A Vincent PKP from Lit Protocol Dashboard
-- Private keys for:
+- Private key for:
-  - Owner account (controls the smart account)
   - Delegatee account (used to interact with Lit Protocol)
+  - Owner account (optional - controls the smart account, auto-generated if not provided)

 ## Setup Instructions